oVirt/ovirt-site/source/feature/uiplugins.html.md

 ![Discovering plugins](Discovering-plugins.png "Discovering plugins")

 [Plugin descriptor](#Plugin_descriptor) is the entry point to [plugin discovery](#Discovering_plugins) process, containing important plugin meta-data as well as (optional) default plugin-specific configuration.

 As part of handling WebAdmin HTML page request (1), UI plugin infrastructure attempts to discover and load plugin descriptors from local file system (2).
 For each plugin descriptor, the infrastructure also attempts to load corresponding [plugin user configuration](#Plugin_user_configuration) used to override default plugin-specific configuration (if any) and tweak plugin runtime behavior.
 Note that providing plugin user configuration is completely optional.
-After loading descriptors and corresponding user configuration, oVirt Engine aggregates UI plugin data and embeds it into WebAdmin HTML page for runtime evaluation (3).
+After loading descriptors and corresponding user configuration files, oVirt Engine aggregates UI plugin data and embeds it into WebAdmin HTML page for runtime evaluation (3).

 By default, plugin descriptors are expected to reside in `$ENGINE_USR/ui-plugins` directory, with a default mapping `ENGINE_USR=/usr/share/ovirt-engine` as defined by oVirt Engine local configuration.
 Plugin descriptors are expected to comply with [JSON](http://en.wikipedia.org/wiki/JSON) format specification, with the addition of allowing Java/C++ style comments (both `/`+`*` and `//` varieties).